 It is rainy season again, and while we love the coolness that comes with rainfall, it causes an increase in the incidence of a familiar foe, malaria.
-It can be really upsetting, slapping yourself while asleep, only to wake up with palm smeared in blood.
+It can be really upsetting, slapping yourself while asleep, only to wake up with a palm smeared in blood.
 Worse still, when fever, fatigue, joint pain, and bad dreams hit, you are often left weak and unproductive.

 Malaria is a preventable disease, yet we record about 51 million cases annually in Nigeria, and sadly over 200,000 deaths as well.
 Indeed, Nigeria has the highest number of malaria infections globally with about 25% of the total cases of malaria worldwide.
 At Hygeia HMO, our commitment to delivering access to holistic healthcare services guides us to the principle that prevention is better than cure.
-Indeed, why go through the rigors of malaria when it can be prevented?
+Indeed, why go through the rigours of malaria when it can be prevented?